PM unveils Gati Shakti National Master Plan for infrastructure | Science-Environment

 Modi said taxpayers' money in the past was 'insulted' through a lethargic approach to development work, with departments working in silos and there was no coordination on projects.

-Development, he said, is not possible without quality infrastructure and the government has now resolved to develop it in a holistic manner.
+Development, he said, is not possible without quality infrastructure and the government has now resolved to develop it holistically.

 Gati Shakti joins different departments for the coordinated development of projects from road to railways, aviation to agriculture, the Prime Minister said.